 Why do I have to report a car accident?

-It’s also a legal requirement to stop after an accident, no matter how minor it is.
+It’s a legal requirement to stop after an accident, no matter how minor it is.
 You can find more information on this in the Road Traffic Act.

-If you don’t, you could face a fine, points on your licence or a driving ban.
+You could face a fine, points on your licence or a driving ban.

 What details should I provide if I’ve had a car accident?

 If anyone involved in the accident is injured, you must give your insurance details, including your name, address and the vehicle’s registration.

-It’s worth getting their details, too, as you may have an injury that you weren’t aware of at the time of the crash.
+It’s worth getting their details, too, as you may have an injury you weren’t aware of at the time of the crash.

 Do I need to report the accident to my car insurance company?